ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 ### run-script

-`(run-script)`
+`(run-script <script name:string> [<argument:any>]*)`

-The `run-script` function runs another ACMEScript script by its name in its own scope.
+The `run-script` function runs another ACMEScript script by its *script name* in its own scope.
 Variables, function definitions etc from the script execution are not available in the calling script.

 The function returns the result of the finished script.